Driving as a Diagnostic Tool: Scenario-based Cognitive Assessment in Older Drivers from Driving Video: Methodology

-The overall pipeline for scenario-specific video sample preparation is illustrated in Fig.~\ref{fig:video_sample}.
-Let $\mathcal{D} = {D_1, D_2, \dots, D_d}$ be the set of subjects that participated in this study.
-Each subject $D_i$ performs a set of drives \{${dr_1, dr_2, \dots, dr_n}$\} where $n$ is the maximum number of drives per subject.
-Each drive is further segmented into short video clips ${V_1, V_2, \dots, V_m}$, where $m$ is the maximum number of video clips per drive.
-These video clips are recorded under different driving scenarios $\mathcal{S} = {Sc_1, Sc_2, \dots, Sc_s}$.
-From these clips, a subset of scenario-specific video samples $V_k^{(D_i, Sc_j)}$ is filtered for each subject-scenario pair $(D_i, Sc_j)$ where $k$ is the index of the sampled video clip.
+The overall pipeline for scenario-specific video sampling is illustrated in Fig.~\ref{fig:video_sample}.
+Let $\mathcal{D} = {D_1, D_2, \dots, D_d}$ be the set of subjects that were filtered out in section~\ref{sec:video-data-process}.
+Each subject $D_i$ performed a set of drives \{${dr_1, dr_2, \dots, dr_n}$\} where $n$ is the maximum number of drives per subject.
+Each drive was further segmented into short video clips \{$V_1, V_2, \dots, V_m$\}, where $m$ is the maximum number of video clips per drive.
+These video clips were recorded under various driving scenarios, $\mathcal{S} = {Sc_1, Sc_2, \dots, Sc_s}$.
+From these video clips, a subset of scenario-specific video samples $V_k^{(D_i, Sc_j)}$ was filtered for each subject-scenario pair $(D_i, Sc_j)$ where $k$ is the index of the sampled video clip, $i$ is the index of the subject and $j$ is the index of the scenario.
 This resulted in a quality dataset of labeled video samples that were used as inputs to the large vision model in the next stage.
-Additionally, the hierarchical rollout of video samples across subjects, drives, and scenarios ensures a structured and scalable representation across varying cognitive profiles and driving contexts.
+This sampling strategy ensures sufficient data representation across both aging groups (Normal vs. MD) and allows the proposed method to be validated on balanced and identical driving scenarios.
+Additionally, the hierarchical video sampling steps across subjects, drives, and scenarios ensure a structured and scalable representation across varying cognitive profiles and driving contexts.

-\subsubsection{Large Vision Model-based Framework}
+\subsection{Large Vision Model-based Framework}

-We feed the video samples into a pre-trained Large Vision Transformer model~\cite{kolesnikov2020big} to perform the video-to-vector generation.
-The extracted vector representations are stored in Amazon AWS Cloud for further analysis.
-The goal of this framework is to transform raw driving videos into discriminative vector representations for downstream classification of cognitive aging groups.
-This is achieved via the following four-step pipeline: The framework follows four main steps: The entire framework includes four steps as follows:
+The video samples derived in section~\ref{sub:scenario-specific-vid-sampling} were fed into a pre-trained large Vision Transformer model~\cite{kolesnikov2020big} to generate vectorized representations of the video data.
+The objective of this framework is to encode driving videos into discriminative vector representations for downstream classification of cognitive aging groups.
+These representations capture prominent visual features that contrast the driving behavior of the two cognitive groups and distinguish them based on the vector's distance in feature space (illustrated in Fig.~\ref{fig:video-to-vector}).
+The entire scenario-based video analysis framework is shown in Algorithm~\ref{alg:scenario} which includes the following four steps:\\

-\textbf{Step 1: Video-to-embedding Generation}\\ Each video sample $V_k^{(D_i, Sc_j)}$ is processed through a pre-trained large vision model $F_{\theta}$ to obtain a fixed-size vector space:
+\textbf{Step 1: Video-to-vector generation}\\ Each video sample $V_k^{(D_i, Sc_j)}$ is passed through a pre-trained large vision model $F_{\theta}$ to obtain a fixed-size vector space:

-where $Z_k$ represents the vector representation of each video sample $V_k^{(D_i, Sc_j)}$ in an $m$-dimensional latent space.
+where $Z_k$ denotes the vector representation of each video sample $V_k^{(D_i, Sc_j)}$ in an $m$-dimensional latent space.